-Caps of sample bottles will be checked for proper tightness and to verify the lid of the sample bottle is not cross threaded.
-Sample bottles will be wiped off to remove any dirt, moisture and/or contamination that may have become adhered to the outside of the bottle.
-To the extent possible, the sample containers will be placed in re-sealable storage bags and wrapped in protective packing material (bubble wrap).
-Samples will then be placed right side up in a lined cooler with ice and a completed chain-of-custody (COC) form (placed in a separate zip-locked bag).
-The COC may be specific to the samples included within each shipping container or may be comprehensive of all samples collected during a particular day/sampling period, regardless of the number of shipping containers.
+- Store sample bottles on ice at ≤6°C in an insulated cooler until packed for shipment to the laboratory. - 2.
+For shipment, Line coolers with a trash bag or similar. - 3.
+Verify caps of sample bottles are tight and not cross threaded. - 4.
+Wiped off sample bottle to remove any dirt, moisture and/or contamination that may have become adhered to the outside of the bottle. - 5.
+To the extent possible, wrap sample containers in protective packing material (e.g., bubble wrap, protective foam pack), and place in re-sealable storage bag(s). - 6.
+Place bagged samples right side up in a lined cooler and surround with ice. - 7.
+Place a temperature blank within each sample cooler for temperature measurements per laboratory specific requirements. - 8.
+Place a trip blank sample within each sample cooler containing samples for VOC analysis. - 9.
+Complete a chain-of-custody (COC) form (placed in a separate sealed storage bag). - a.
+The COC may be specific to the samples included within each shipping container or may be comprehensive of all samples collected during a particular day/sampling period, regardless of the number of shipping containers. - 10.
+Place a custody seal over the lid and body of the cooler on the side from which the cooler is opened. - 11.
+Wrap the cooler with clear packing tape, including over the custody seal, for delivery to the laboratory.

-A custody seal will be placed over the lid and body of the cooler on the side from which the cooler is opened.
-The cooler will be wrapped with clear packing tape, including over the custody seal, for delivery to the laboratory.
-Samples will be hand delivered or shipped by overnight express carrier for delivery to the analytical laboratory.
-All samples must be shipped for laboratory receipt and analyses within specific holding times.
-This may require daily shipment of samples with short holding times.
-The temperature of all coolers will be measured upon receipt at the laboratory.
-A temperature blank may be included in each cooler for temperature measurement purposes, per laboratory specific requirements.
+12. Hand deliver sample cooler(s) or ship by overnight express carrier for delivery to the analytical laboratory.
+Samples shall be shipped or delivered daily to the laboratory.
+Daily deliveries help ensure hold times are met in the event laboratory re-analyses are needed or there are carrier delays including any packages lost in transit.